Idaho Court Records

 IdahoCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IdahoCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-When an offender is detained or sentenced in the justice system, he/she will spend time in a correctional facility in Idaho.
+When an offender is detained or sentenced in the justice system, they will spend time in a correctional facility in Idaho.
 The Sheriff has custody of detainees and inmates in the county jail and maintains relevant records on inmates.
 The Idaho Department of Corrections (IDOC) is the administrative supervisor of county jails and state prisons.
 It maintains a publicly available database for this effect.
-The custody of the Department of Corrections, however, does not extend to federal inmates.
+However, the Department of Corrections' custody does not extend to federal inmates.
 Federal inmates are under the jurisdiction of the Federal Bureau of Prisons, which also maintains inmate records.

 Are Incarceration Records Public Information in Idaho?